modernAlcibiades/Julia/README.md

 - Build and add roadmap to About
 - Firebase website
 - Evaluate if contract needs to be updated
+- Fix mobile site
 - Add information to TokenURI
-- Twitter feed to discord announcements
+- Get Pro mee6 for Twitter feed to discord announcements
 - Reveal committed code transaction hash
 - Dashboard to show minted NFTs

 ### Done
+- Discord server setup
 (v0.2)
 - Added seed to TokenURI (will generate any others later)
 - Display mint status